 This course is designed to provide some background knowledge in English of Science terms and concepts.
 In particular instruction will focus on front-loading the vocabulary and initial concepts of Biology since this is the first required course English Learners must successfully complete toward graduation requirements.
-This course is designed to support English Learners who are an overall level 1 on the WIDA ACCESS test.
-This course will meet every day on the A/B schedule in a semester.
+This course is designed to support English Learners who are an overall level 1 on the WIDA ACCESS test or WIDA Model Screener.